 If you’re looking for weird this is the squash for you.
 Pattypan squash look like alien space ships.

-They have the best flavor when they are small and look soft of like a fat jelly fish but make sure you let at least one grow until it looks like an X-Flies extra.
+They have the best flavor when they are small and look sort of like a fat jellyfish but make sure you let at least one grow until it looks like an X-Flies extra.